geirrastad/NotesToSelf/kinetic_kane_ubuntu_18.04.md

 ## 3. Updating Kinetic Kane Sources

-3) Now some of these ROS packages will fail, and we will have to swap with newest git versions
+1) Some of the downloaded ROS source packages will fail, and we will have to swap with newest git versions
 ```
 $ cd ~
 $ git clone https://github.com/ros/rospack